 Here is an idea of some of the guitar projects I currently have in stock that I’m going to be working on soon.

-In addition; I also plan to build one Emmons gloss black mica D-10 push-pull guitar, one Emmons gloss black mica S-10 Emmons push-pull guitar and one red lacquer S-10 Emmons push-pull guitar.
+I plan to build one Emmons gloss black mica D-10 push-pull guitar and one red lacquer S-10 Emmons push-pull guitar.

-I recently acquired a gloss black mica Emmons S-10 “Black Rock” push-pull guitar with two original knee levers.
-I plan to add two more OEM levers and do some TLC on it prior to taking photos, so stay tuned…
+I’ve also recently acquired a gloss black mica Emmons S-10 “Black Rock” push-pull guitar with two original knee levers.
+I plan to add two more OEM levers and do some TLC on it prior to taking photos and posting it for sale.